-1. After Setting Up an Internal Repository on page 196, configure the Key Trustee KMS host to use the repository.
-See Modifying Clients to Find the Repository on page 167 for more information.

-- 2. Because the keytrustee-keyprovider package depends on the hadoop-kms package, you must add the CDH repository.
+- After Setting Up an Internal Repository on page 204, configure the Key Trustee KMS host to use the repository.
+See Modifying Clients to Find the Repository on page 169 for more information. - 2.
+Because the keytrustee-keyprovider package depends on the hadoop-kms package, you must add the CDH repository.
 See To add the CDH repository for instructions.
-If you want to create an internal CDH repository, see Creating a Local Yum Repository on page 203. - 3.
-Install the keytrustee-keyprovider package using the appropriate command for your operating system: - RHEL-compatible
+If you want to create an internal CDH repository, see Creating a Local Yum Repository on page 212. - 3.
+Install the keytrustee-keyprovider package using the appropriate command for your operating system:

+• RHEL-compatible

 \$ sudo yum install keytrustee-keyprovider

+• SLES

 \$ sudo zypper install keytrustee-keyprovider

+• Ubuntu or Debian

 \$ sudo apt-get install keytrustee-keyprovider